devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## My Sources

 I am basing this guide on a combination of conference talks, blog articles by respected Flutter developers, the official documentation, scientific papers that cover cross-platform mobile development in general and many other sources.
-All sources used in the guide are listed in the chapter [*References*](https://github.com/Fasust/flutter-guide/wiki/600-References).
-To better understand all the theory, I also developed the Wisgen app [\[11\]](https://github.com/Fasust/wisgen) using the Flutter Framework and the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
+All sources used in the guide are listed in chapter [*6 References*](https://github.com/Fasust/flutter-guide/wiki/600-References).
+To put that theoretical knowledge in to practice, I built the Wisgen application [\[11\]](https://github.com/Fasust/wisgen) using the Flutter Framework, the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), and a four-layered architecture.

 # 100-The-Flutter-Framework